Informfully/Documentation/docs/source/items.rst

 .. note::

-   Be aware that Android devices can only handle websites secured by an SSL certificate (i.e., only HTTPS websites and no HTTP websites).
+   Be aware that Android devices can only handle websites secured by an SSL certificate (i.e., only HTTPS websites, not HTTP websites).
    Therefore, data fields like ``url`` or ``multimediaURL`` should only contain HTTPS websites.
    Please visit the `Scraper Documentation <https://informfully.readthedocs.io/en/latest/scrapers.html>`_ page to get access to sample code that scrapes and adds item entries to the back end.

 When creating item entries, we recommend setting default values for each field.
 If we used non-existing fields to signify the absence of an attribute, we would have to use the ``$exists`` keyword to distinguish between articles that do and do not feature certain attributes.
-This use of the ``$exists`` operator, however, cannot use any index and leads to an overall performance decrease.
+This use of the ``$exists`` operator, however, cannot utilize any index and results in an overall performance decrease.
 Items will be rendered as follows inside the app:

 .. image:: img/screenshots_app/app_screenshots_2.png
    :height: 720
    :alt: Article view

-In case of a text item, the top part of the interface will display a thumbnail preview that was specified in the ``image`` attribute.
+In the case of a text item, the top part of the interface displays a thumbnail preview specified in the ``image`` attribute.
 In case of a multimedia item (podcast or video), a multimedia player will be loaded with the above-specified image as a thumbnail.

 The ``body`` consists of a list of elements.